 Applied History Course Development Program

-The Stanton Foundation has created a program to provide grants of up to $50,000 for tenured and tenure-track faculty to develop new applied history courses for undergraduates or first-year graduate students.
+The Stanton Foundation has created a program to provide grants of up to $50,000 for tenured and tenure-track faculty to develop new Applied History courses for undergraduates or first-year graduate students.
 The Foundation hopes to fund development of at least 10 courses to be taught in the 2019 - 2020 academic year.

 To be eligible for a grant, a proposed course must meet two tests:

 - The issues to be examined by the course must be current U.S. policy issues or issues which relate to U.S. vital interests.
-These issues must be likely to persist through students' lifetimes, whether they be international or domestic.
+These issues must be likely to endure through students' lifetimes, whether they be international or domestic.

 Applicants must be tenured or tenure-track faculty members.
 They must have received excellent ratings as a teacher in reasonably large courses (40 students minimum).
 The purpose of this initiative is to create a more broadly informed public, so preference is given to faculty at large institutions or those who anticipate substantial enrollments.
 A proposal to create a small graduate seminar, for example, cannot receive support under this program.

-Grants will provide up to $50,000 to cover released faculty time, research assistance, materials, and other typical course preparation costs.
+Grants will provide up to $50,000 in total to cover released faculty time, research assistance, materials, and other typical course preparation costs.
 Overhead costs charges by all levels (university division, department) may not exceed 10%.

 Applications are due by March 15, 2019 for proposed courses to be taught in the 2019-2020 academic year.
 Successful applicants will be notified as promptly as possible but in no case later than April 18, 2019.